estruyf/vscode-front-matter/README.md

 > **Info**: If you want, you can click on the `Open on startup?` checkbox.
 This setting will allow the dashboard to automatically open when you launch the project in VS Code.
 It will only apply to the current project, not for all of them.

+> **Details**: If your preview images aren't loaded, it might be that you need to configure the `publicFolder` where the extension can find them.
+For instance, in Hugo this is the `static` folder.
+You can configure this by updating the `frontMatter.content.publicFolder` setting.

 ## The panel

 The Front Matter panel allows you to perform most of the extension actions by just a click on the button and it shows the SEO statuses of your title, description, and more.